 Facts About Ohio Substance Abuse

 Ohio substance abuse continues to be an increasing problem.
 The area’s combination of low-income families, limited jobs, and a tough housing market have put a strain on many people.
-Drugs and alcohol are in a sheer epidemic level in Ohio.
+Drugs and alcohol addiction are at an alarming epidemic level in the state of Ohio, leading to the importance of drug treatment centers in Ohio.